MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bringup/customizing-firmware-for-different-geographic-regions.md

 ---
-title: Customize firmware for different geographic regions
+title: Customize Firmware for Different Geographic Regions
 description: Systems are sold in various markets and geographies worldwide.
 To enable this, OEMs must define unique GUID values for devices/system firmware that may require region-specific firmware. ms.date: 03/22/2023
 ---